googleapis/google-cloud-dotnet/NEWAPI.md

 - `git`
 - `bash` (on Windows, the version that comes with Git for Windows)
 - `wget`
+- Python 3 on the path as `python`
 - Java 9+ (until the microgenerators are in use for everything)
 - .NET Core SDK, suitable for the version specified in `global.json`